cintric/clearbid-sdk-ios-demo/README.md

-# Demo app for the UberMedia Header Bidding SDK (v0.1.7)
+# Demo app for the UberMedia Header Bidding SDK (v0.2.2)

 The UberMedia Header Bidding SDK for iOS allows you to optimize ad revenue by creating an open auction for your ad space instead of using the traditional waterfall method like other mediation SDKs.
 It is lightweight and optimized to minimize impact on your application.

 ### Initalize the sdk
 To integrate the sdk drag and drop the `UberMedia.bundle` and `UberMedia.framework` files into your project.

-In your application delegate initalize the sdk:
+In your application delegate import the sdk:

+`#import <UberMedia/UberMedia.h>`

+Then initalize the sdk:
 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {